Mashlex/CSGO-Server-Configs/README.md

 | Remove Password | This remove the password, to change the server to a public server again. |

 ## Configs
+### Adminmenu Custom
+This file contains the extra gamesetting configurations with the queries for some individual commands.
+The game mode can be started via the admin menu and adjusted again and again without having to know anything about the source syntax.
 ### Server Config
 The server.cfg is the core of the server configs.
 It contains all the basic settings that are important.
 ### Gamemodes Server Configs